benstackler/sqltest/README.md

+  # :heavy_plus_sign: Combining Names Using CONCAT

-  # :heavy_plus_sign: Now let's combine our name columns using the CONCAT function
+  ## Now let's combine our name columns using the CONCAT function

 ````sql
 select CONCAT(namefirst, ' ', namelast) as fullname, yearid, votedby  from hof left join master on